faustozamparelli/WhatsappBot/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## ⚠️ Disclaimer

-This bot is for educational and personal use.
-Ensure you comply with WhatsApp's Terms of Service and respect user privacy when using automated messaging tools.

-## 📞 Support

-For issues and questions, please check the troubleshooting section or create an issue in the repository.